ArindamDutta02082001/Spring_Starter/06-demospringsecurity (In Memory)/readme.md

 ### Integrate Spring Security with spring boot App [ In Memory ]
 - Install the necessary dependencies + spring security dependency `spring-boot-starter-security`
-- Create a `SecurityConfig.java file` to define the configurations of the **authentication** & **authorization** policy
+- config : Create a `SecurityConfig.java file` to define the configurations of the **authentication** & **authorization** policy
-  > we havent created any service , dto for in-memory , we can if needed no issue
+  > we haven`t created any service , dto for in-memory , we can if needed no issue
 - When you log in with Spring Security, it manages your authentication across multiple requests, despite HTTP being stateless .
 Thus you need to use the authenticated `JSESSIONID` to use the endpoints